ortoo/node-redis-sentinel/README.md

 node-redis-sentinel
 ===================

+**I recommend using [ioredis](https://github.com/luin/ioredis) rather than this library.
+It has inbuilt sentinel support and is likely much more robust**

 Wrapper around [node_redis](https://github.com/mranney/node_redis) creating a client pointing at the master server which autoupdates when the master goes down.

 ```javascript